-10 Reasons Why I’m Breaking Up With Zoom Meetings
+Zoom Meetings: 10 Reasons Why I’m Breaking Up With You

 by Elle Werle

-I can’t do this anymore.
-It’s not me, it’s you. 😬
+Zoom Meetings, I can't do this anymore.
+It's not me, it's you 😁

-Let me be the first to say thank you for trying.
+Zoom meetings, let me be the first to say… thank you for trying.
 It was truly a noble effort!
 But it’s plain to see that the times they are a-changin’ and the old way of doing things just isn’t cutting in anymore.

 Zoom fatigue, connectivity issues, zombie meetings, the list goes on.
 You’re just so… 2020.
 (Yuck!)
 There are plenty of reasons why zoom meetings are the bane of our collective existence.
 That’s why I’m ditching you for Weet.